 A cat climbing frame is an excellent way of ensuring your cat has a safe hiding spot.

 You don’t need to go too overboard.
 As long as your cat has an elevated spot they should be fine.

-Make sure you don’t force them to interact let it happen naturally.
+Remember: Make sure you don’t force them to interact and instead, let them build their bond together, slowly and naturally.